NYC Talc Powder Injury Attorney

 In a recent case in Missouri state court, the jury ordered Johnson & Johnson to pay Gloria Ristesund, an ovarian cancer victim from South Dakota, $55 million dollars after she developed talcum powder cancer from one of the company’s products.
 Johnson & Johnson has now lost two consecutive court cases and faces an additional 1,200 lawsuits from women who state that the talc-containing products they used contained no warnings about ovarian cancer.

 Carol Goodrich, a spokeswoman for Johnson & Johnson, disputed the verdict by claiming that it goes against research showing that talc has been safe as an ingredient in cosmetic products for more than 30 years.
-The company both denies the allegations and plans to appeal Ristesund’s talcum powder lawsuit to a higher court.
+The company both denies the allegations an

 If you suspect that the use of talcum powder, shower gel, or other common hygiene products containing talc caused your ovarian cancer, you must initiate a claim within New York’s statute of limitations to be eligible for a talcum powder lawsuit settlement.
 You would have no legal recourse if you do not initiate action within three years from the date of a defined event.
 A defined event could include the date of manufacture of the product or its date of delivery, purchase, or sale.

 The statute of limitations in New York is directed by the discovery rule.
 This means that the three-year clock begins ticking when a doctor makes a positive connection between your ovarian cancer diagnosis and your use of a talc-containing product.
 While this might seem straightforward, people have interpreted it a variety of ways.
-This is yet another reason why you need to work with talcum powder attorneys as soon as possible after making the discovery of your ovarian cancer symptoms.
+This is yet another reason why you need to work with a talc powder injury attorney as soon as possible after making the discovery of your ovarian cancer symptoms.
 Don’t wait, please call us soon to avoid missing the ovarian cancer talc statute of limitations.

 Contact Us Regarding A Talcum Powder Lawsuit

 As the cases above demonstrate, women whose ovarian cancer diagnosis is directly related to talcum powder use have started to obtain financial compensation for the terrible injustice they have suffered due to the greed of manufacturers.
-Some have chosen to join together to file a class action lawsuit while others prefer the individual approach.
+Some have chosen to join together to file a class-action lawsuit while others prefer the individual approach.
 Regardless of your preference, we are here to help.
-Just contact our New York law firm today to request a free consultation with an experienced talcum powder lawyer 212-869-3500.
+Just contact our New York law firm today to request a free consultation with an NYC talc powder injury attorney 212-869-3500.

 Articles Related To Talcum Powder Injury :